 - Once the roots are showing through the bottom of the Rapid Rooters then you can transplant them into their growing medium.

-how to germinate marijuana seeds with rockwool Cubes (best for hydroponics)
+How to germinate marijuana seeds in Rockwool Cubes (best for hydroponics)

 Rockwool cubes are similar in concept to Rapid Rooters but personally they are not quite as versatile or successful.
 However they are more the best method to germinate marijuana seeds for hydroponics growing.

 What you will need: Rockwool Cubes, pH’d water, humidity dome or similar and a gentle grow light such as a T5.

 - Start by soaking your Rockwool Cubes in water that has been pH altered.
 The pH in Rockwool Cubes is usually too high for cannabis seeds.

 - Squeeze out any excess water so that the cubes are damp but not wet.

 - Push the marijuana seed into the hole.
 I normally use a toothpick to push it in a bit deeper.
 You want to push it in around ¼ to ½ an inch.

 - Placed the Rockwool into its humidity dome and under the light.